leachtucker/leachtucker/README.md

 ## Interests

-I am a passionate Web Engineer with a focus on frontend technologies.
-When I am not programming, I am probably playing video games, outside enjoying the nice weather, or at the gym!
+I am a passionate software engineer with a focus on frontend and cybersecurity technologies.
+When I am not programming, I am probably playing video games, outside enjoying the weather, or at the gym!

 ## Stats